Premises Liability Lawyer for Dangerous Property Conditions

 - multiple poor quality attempts to fix the hazard,

 - prior injuries that were caused by the hazard,

 - length of time the hazard existed,

-Readers should note that property owners are not typically civilly liable for any damages that would be considered minor or insignificant defect, but it will always depend of the specific type of defect and extent of a victim's injuries.
+Readers should note that property owners are not typically civilly liable for any damages that would be considered a minor or insignificant defect, but it will always depend on the specific type of defect and the extent of a victim's injuries.

 Further, the type of property will also dictate what is considered a dangerous condition that a property owner is responsible for.

 For example, a grocery store is responsible for looking out for and cleaning up spilled liquids that could cause a slip and fall injury.